kaandemir97/KNN-classifier/readme.txt

 COMP 307 Assignment 1 Part 1
-Code can be executed in terminal (linux/KDE) by invoking python main.py <k> <training-data.txt> <test-data.txt>
+EVERY .py FILE IN THIS REPOSITORY WAS WRITTEN BY KAAN DEMIR.
+DATA WAS PROVIDED BY THE UNIVERSITY Code can be executed in terminal (linux/KDE) by invoking python main.py <k> <training-data.txt> <test-data.txt>
 <k> is the specified number of neighbours to run the algorithm on